Cordoba on my mind

 When I was down in Bariloche, fellow photographer Eliezer Gonzalez was staying in the same AirBnB as me and we got on so well that he invited me to stay with him at his place in Córdoba, if I ever headed that way.
 I took him up on his offer and arrived at the bus terminal very early one morning, after almost 12 hours on an overnight journey from Mendoza.
 It still surprises me how huge a country Argentina is.
 Luckily, the overnight buses are a working system and you get to travel great distances for relatively cheap.
 You may miss out on seeing the countryside along the way but, hey, needs must.
 And make sure that you have all your travel details easily to hand, like an active map with your friend’s location, because finding a working wifi in the early hours is not easy and can cause you to wander around drinking too much coffee and eating even more ‘media lunas’ as you go from one cafe to another looking for a connection.

 My route took me passed Patio Olmos, an historical architectural landmark that doubles as the town’s main shopping arcade and a popular meeting place.
 If you want to see how a collection of shopping franchises can destroy the heart of a once proud building, then go here.
 It was originally built as a school at the start of the 20th century and there’s still enough of the original architecture to admire.
-Unfortunately, structural damage due to an earthquake, years of standing empty, and dodgy deals between the state and private sector, have resulted in the creation of something cheap and nasty.
-An argument could be made that money was scarce and that this was the only option open to the investors at the time.
-My reply would be that I bet the usual select few made a fortune, with little to no regard to their civic responsibility.
+Unfortunately, structural damage due to an earthquake, years of standing empty and dodgy deals between the state and private sector have resulted in the creation of something cheap and nasty.

 As I said at the start of this post, these are impressions that were formed over a very short time but they had an effect on me and left me feeling a little sad about Argentina, the country of my birth.
 I am sure that there is plenty of Córdoba that is thriving.
 Also, I am not particularly up on current affairs in Argentina.
 The majority of Argentines I have spoken to are incredibly passionate about socio-political matters and, even if their views are often coming from polar opposites to one another, it is great that they care.
 Conversations with taxi drivers would invariably lead to discussions on the recently appointed president, Mauricio Macri, and no two drivers ever seemed to have the same opinion.
 From what I could gather, Macri is an ex-mayor of Buenos Aires, a successful businessman and the champion of big business; the relaxing of regulations, including the removal of punitive taxes on imports that have protected the national manufacturing industry for so long, will allow the economy to flourish, with the associated trickle down effect, etc… This is going to lead to some serious confrontation with the unions and the workers.
 From my perspective as an ex-Londoner, it seems like a heady mix of of the hard-hitting negotiating skills of Margaret Thatcher combined with the treacly charm of Tony Blair.
 Yikes!
 When I got back to Buenos Aires at the end of my journey round South America, the demonstrations had already begun.
 One of the last taxi drivers I spoke to declared that the country would be brought to a standstill and that Macri would be ousted within a few months.
 Like I said, they’re passionate about their politics.